Understanding the cost of your website:

 Designing you website: It is the way your website will look.
 Colours, logos, photos, sections etc.

-From my point of view it is clear it will be better to adjust the budget a little bit and have your own website with full control.
+From my point of view it is clear will be better to adjust the budget a little bit and have your own website with full control.
 It will give you a peace of mind and save lots of money in the future.

 If you want to save some money you can consider paying your hosting for a year all together.
-Companies offer discounts and also free domain if you choose that option (Do not worry, the domain will still be in your name, they just discount the price of the registration if you pay yearly).
+Companies offer discounts and also free domain if you choose that option (Do not worry, the domain will still in your name, they just discount the price of the registration if you pay yearly).